Mazda MX-5 Review 2025

 Value for Money Rating

-Here’s some really good news: a Mazda MX-5 won’t break the bank to buy or run.
+Here’s some really good news — the Mazda MX-5 won’t break the bank to buy or run.
 Early models now look like true used car bargains.

-Starting point for the Mazda MX-5 range of fabric-roofed drop-tops is the Prime-Line model with the 1.5-litre engine.
+Starting point for the Mazda MX-5 range of fabric-roofed drop-tops is the Prime-Line model with the 1.5-litre engine costing £28,585, while an upgrade to the Exclusive-Line version with the same engine adds another £2000 to the bill.

-Predictably, 1.5-litre versions are the cheapest to insure, with both versions slotting into group 27.
-There’s not a massive penalty for choosing the 2.0-litre model, which is in Group 33, while the Kizuna special edition is in Group 28.
+Predictably, 1.5-litre versions are the cheapest to insure, with both versions slotting into group 27E, the 2.0-litre alternatives in 33A.

 Satisfaction Index